Cactus-Network/cactus-agent/src/daemon/README.md

 # Daemon

-A websocket client for connecting to chia daemon.
+A websocket client for connecting to cactus daemon.
 This `Daemon` class is a singleton to prevent multiple useless connections being active at once.

 Please note that you cannot create multiple daemon clients connecting to different url in single nodejs process.